-Implants can help guard again a number of other problems, such as shifting teeth, creating gaps and malocclusion, a bad bite.
+Implants can help guard against a number of other problems, such as shifting teeth, creating gaps, and malocclusion, a bad bite.
 Consider scheduling a dental exam to determine whether you are a candidate for dental implants.
-If you have been missing tooth for a long time, the bone may already have degenerated, and we may have to perform bone grafting before we can begin.
+If you have been missing a tooth for a long time, the bone may already have degenerated, and we may have to perform bone grafting before we can begin.

 How Long Will it be Before I get my New Tooth?

 Implants need time to settle in and fuse with the jawbone.
 The specific amount of time you’ll need depends on individual factors, and your dentist will be best able to tell you how long you need to wait for your implant to be ready for a replacement tooth.

 It is very rare for dental implant procedures to fail.
 A maker of implants found that over 92 percent of its implants successfully integrated with bone after placement.
 Thus, implant failure is not unheard of but is unusual, to say the least.

 Artificial replacement teeth look and feel like natural teeth.
 Proper brushing, flossing, and regular dental checkups are all important.
 Our dental team will need to schedule follow-up appointments in order to make sure your bite is right and that the tooth is not loose.